dhruvil188/Power-Bi-Sport-Bike-/README.md

 ## Step 2 - Select a Year: Use the year filter to narrow down
 ![image](https://github.com/dhruvil188/Power-Bi-Sport-Bike-/assets/56564974/63f763aa-1ce8-4985-8941-ddd3fbe065c3)

-## the bike models by the year they were released.
-## step 3 - Choose a Company: Click on the company name on the left panel to filter bikes from that manufacturer.
+## Step 3 - Choose a Company: Click on the company name on the left panel to filter bikes from that manufacturer.
 ![image](https://github.com/dhruvil188/Power-Bi-Sport-Bike-/assets/56564974/27ea48fb-b5a0-4c17-b0b6-a166964c7ba3)

 ## Step 4 - Change Sport Bike Selection